Schwab may apply class-action victory to pending cases

 “Given where we are in the economic cycle and the perception that small investors continue to be bullied around by the interests of Wall Street, this might not be the best time” to follow Schwab.
 Arena was formerly a public relations executive with UBS AG’s U.S. operations.

-Schwab maintains that class actions take longer to adjudicate and are more expensive than an arbitration proceeding for both parties, a claim Massachusetts’ Galvin on Thursday called “disingenuous.”
+Schwab maintains that class-action lawsuits take longer to adjudicate and are more expensive than arbitration proceeding for both parties, a claim Massachusetts’ Galvin on Thursday called “disingenuous.”

 “We believe the evidence is overwhelming that investors - large and small - are better served through arbitration than class actions, where the plaintiff’s lawyers reap the lion’s share of settlements,” Gable said in response to Galvin.